What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 - The best boutique hotels in Seoul

-- Where to stay in Seoul for a month or longer?
+- What is the best area to stay in Seoul for a month or longer?

-- Where to stay in Seoul for a week?
+- What is the best area to stay in Seoul for a week?

-- Where to stay in Seoul for nightlife?
+- What is the best area to stay in Seoul for nightlife?

-- Where to stay in Seoul for a night?
+- The best area to stay in Seoul for a night?

-- Where to stay in Seoul for food?
+- What is the best area to stay in Seoul for food?

-- Where to stay in Seoul during winter?
+- The best area to stay in Seoul during winter?

-- Where to stay in Seoul with family?
+- The best area to stay in Seoul with family?

-- Where to stay in Seoul with a baby?
+- The best area to stay in is Seoul with a baby

 Where is the best place to stay in Seoul?

-Before we dive into the best places to stay in Seoul, you might want to understand a little bit about how the city is set and split.
+Before we discuss the best places to stay in Seoul, you should understand how the city is set up and divided.

-Seoul is a sprawling metropolis divided into 25 distinct districts, or “gu”.
-Each district is further divided into numerous neighborhoods, known as “dongs”, giving rise to densely populated communities and lively city life.
+Seoul is a sprawling metropolis divided into 25 distinct districts, or “gu.”
+Each district is further divided into numerous neighborhoods, known as “dongs,” which give rise to densely populated communities and lively city life.

 The Han River is a major geographical landmark for the city, dividing it into two distinct sections – the northern district and the southern region.